bluecocoon/courses/cs102/syllabus-and-calendar.md

 #Course CS-102 : Object Oriented Programming and Application of Data Structures & DBMS (Java)

 ###Target Students
-Students of Mumbai University currently studying (or will get) in 3nd semester of Computer Science or Information Technology.
+Students of Mumbai University currently studying (or will get) in 3rd semester of Computer Science or Information Technology.

 ###Pre requisite
-Nothing
+- Hands on experience of any Structured Programming Language.
+- Basic problem solving skills.

 ###Objective:
 - Learn concepts of object-oriented programming
 - Knowledge and skills in OO design and program development
 - Building oop application using Java.
 - Learn to use various Data Structures and RDBMS in project development.
-- Understanding basic principles, processes and tools of collaborative programming (coding ethics, versioning systems, Testing, documentations, discussion and presentations)
+- Understanding basic principles, processes and tools of collaborative programming (coding ethics, versioning systems, testing, documentations, discussion and presentations)

 ###Duration:
 - Classroom Session: 8 sessions on Sat of 3 hrs each (Total 24 hrs.)
 - Lab Session : 8 sessions on Sun of 3 hrs each (Total 24 hrs.)

 ###Methodology:
 - __Experiential process:__ The students will learn by experience instead of informative lectures.
 Professionals will guide the whole learning and allow students to explore and generate many possibilities.
-- __Application based:__ Application took center stage.
-It is important to know ‘the context for the content’ to make content relevant.
+- __Application Oriented:__ Application took center stage.
+It is important to know _‘the context for the content’_ to make content relevant.
 Skills learned in the classroom are immediately applied to a realistic setting (in project development).
-- __Project development:__ The teaching process will be ,
+- __Project driven:__ The teaching process will be ,
 	1. Through developing a project in Classroom sessions (aka **Classroom Project**).
-	2. Followed by Lab sessions, where students (in teams/pairs) will practice through developing a separate project chosen by them (aka **Self Project**).
+	2. Followed by Lab sessions, where students (in teams/pairs) will practice by developing a separate project chosen by them (aka **Self Project**).

 ###Course Sturcture
-####Session 0 (offline, 8-10 days before Session 1):
+####Session 0: (offline session, 8-10 days before Session 1)
 - **Assignment**
-	- Students will be given a common programming assignment 'Assignment - 0' in structured programming language (i.e C).
+	- Students will be given a programming assignment 'Assignment-0' in structured programming language (i.e C).
 (The assignment will be such that which is quite dufficult to implement in C but would be relatively easy with OOPS)
 	- Need to submit in 4-6 days, i.e 4 days before Session 1.
-        - Review and revert with feedback on Assignment - 0 with in 2 days to the studnets via email.
+        - Review and revert with feedback on Assignment-0 with in 2 days to the students via email.

 ####Session 1:
 - **Saturday**